elasticdotventures/dotfiles/README.md

 assigns emojis to meanings.
 This allows for the system to "story tell" during logs, showing an entire transaction as a series of pictograms.
 Here is a sample of the _projects_ opinion:

 ```
-/mnt/c0re/._b00t_.     # this is the current memory core for _b00t_.
+/mnt/c0re/._b00t_./    # this is the current memory core for _b00t_.
 It will contain keys, it could be ephemeral (such as one time use keys)
+|- ./your_Project/..   # each project has it's own directory.
+A project will only mount it's directory though.
+A project can also delete data it no longer needs, but it is (for now) a good semi-durable hash.

 /c0de/*                # namespace on localfilesystem is mostly hardcoded. rationale: low DIRENT seek times by being @ /rootFs.
  |- ./01-start.sh      # 🍰 Start Here!!
 Run this ./01-start.sh